jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 There are a lot of ways you can work with your application code, but one of the slickest is to use something called _auto-deploy_.
 With auto-deploy you can modify the code that is running in your app by simply pushing the changes to a Git repository.
 The mechanism that implements auto-deploy is provided by the IBM DevOps Services powered by JazzHub Build &amp; Deploy support, but more about that later.

-To enable automatic deployment, click on your Bluemix application and then **Add Git Integration**.
+To enable automatic deployment, click on your Bluemix application and then **ADD GIT**.
 With this, you get a Git repo that's populated with the code from the sample Java app.

-![Add Git Integration][11]
+![Add Git][11]

 You may be asked to enter your password because DevOps Services must verify that it can act on your behalf, so enter your IBM id password and click **Sign In**.